Kell Brook shares memories of ex-trainer ahead of comeback and gives Khan update

-Kell Brook sends message to ex-trainer ahead of comeback and gives Amir Khan fight update
+Kell Brook's message for ex-trainer John Fewkes ahead of comeback and Amir Khan fight update

 When Sheffield boxer John Fewkes steps into the ring for his second fight since returning to professional boxing next Saturday, a certain former world champion will be watching on with interest.